CLI Reference

 A specific component fails to install

-install-deps falls back to one-at-a-time installation when the batch run fails.
+install-deps falls back to one-at-a-time installation when the batch run fails (“⚠️ Batch install failed, retrying one component at a time…”).
 If a particular component still fails, install it manually:

 npx shadcn@latest add <component-name>